rvmn/Pleccer/README.md

 # SuperPleccer

-**A slicer focused on supporting multicolor 3D printing based on SuperSlicer**
+**A slicer focused on supporting waste-free 3D printing based on SuperSlicer**

-### ** This repo contains ongoing work on SuperPleccer, which will be developed in tandem with the main PrusaSlicer-based slicer.
-For the more cutting edge development, take a look at [that](https://github.com/pleccer/Pleccer)** ###

-SuperPleccer incorporates features to make it easier to make a colored 3d model and slice it for a multicolor mixing or non-mixing 3D printer.
-It is part of the PLEC (purgeless extruding colorer) project; which develops the needs to upgrade your/any printer to a mixing colorr 3D printer.
+SuperPleccer incorporates features to make it possible to do waste-free printing.
+It is part of the PLEC (purgeless extruding colorer) project; which develops the needs to upgrade your/any printer to a mixing color 3D printer, but SuperPleccer is only using waste-optimizing features.
 You can find out more about PLEC on the [community site](https://plec.community).

 Prebuilt Windows, Linux and macOS 64-bit releases are available through the [git actions page](https://github.com/rvmn/SuperPleccer/actions).
 Click on the build for your platform and then on the archive name (`nightly_win64` or `SuperPleccer-gtk2.AppImage` or `nightly_macos.dmg`) in the "Artifacts" section in the top right corner.